 - High Blood Pressure

-- English: Blood pressure control without medication Spanish: Diez maneras para ayudar a controlar la presión arterial alta sin medicinas
+- Blood pressure control without medication Spanish: Diez maneras para ayudar a controlar la presión arterial alta sin medicinas

 Example: Interdenominational Health Ministry Coalition, Rochester-area Healthcare Service Agencies and Support Groups

 - United Way - A non-profit organization that partners with charities across the country to help local communities.